zspitz/PandocFilters/README.md

 Write Pandoc filters in .NET, using  strongly-typed data structures for the Pandoc AST.

-> This is very much still a work in progress; in particular, FilterBase cannot be used yet -- it's missing a converter.

 ## Pandoc filters

 [Pandoc](https://pandoc.org/) is a command-line program and Haskell library for converting documents from and to many different formats.
 Documents are translated from the input format to an AST (defined in the [Text.Pandoc.Definition](https://hackage.haskell.org/package/pandoc-types-1.22/docs/Text-Pandoc-Definition.html) module), which is then used to create the output format.